VasuML07/speech-to-image/README.md

 🎤 Speech to Image Generator (Offline & Free)

-A Streamlit-based offline application that converts spoken audio into text using the Vosk speech recognition model and then generates a visual image from the recognized text.
+A Streamlit-based offline application that converts spoken audio into text using the Vosk speech recognition model and then generates an image containing the recognized text.

 The output can be downloaded as PNG or PDF.

-This project is fully offline, API-free, and reproducible, making it ideal for learning, demonstrations, and academic projects.
+This project is fully offline, API-free, and reproducible, making it ideal for learning, demonstrations, and academic projects where internet access or cloud APIs are restricted.

 🚀 Why This Project Is Different

-Unlike popular AI tools such as ChatGPT or Gemini, which rely on cloud APIs and internet connectivity, this project focuses on:
+Unlike popular AI tools such as ChatGPT or Gemini, which rely on cloud APIs and continuous internet connectivity, this project focuses on:

-✅ Offline execution
+✅ Fully offline execution

 ✅ No API keys or paid services

 ✅ Complete control over data and outputs

-✅ Transparent, explainable processing pipeline
+✅ Transparent and explainable processing pipeline

 ✅ Local execution suitable for restricted environments

-This makes the project especially valuable for education, labs, and institutions where cloud AI tools are unavailable or restricted.
+This makes the project especially valuable for education, labs, and institutions where cloud-based AI tools are unavailable or restricted.

 ✨ Features

-🎙️ Record voice input (10 seconds)
+🎙️ Record voice input (up to 10 seconds)

 🧠 Offline speech-to-text using Vosk